 4. Adarsh Charitable Trust

-Adarsh trust also referred to as ‘Adarsh’, started as a daycare facility in 1998 for a gaggle of seven differently-abled children.
-Since then, it’s come to a protracted thanks to earning its present status as a prestigious Centre of Excellence in the coaching and rehabilitation youngsters with special needs in Kerala.
+Adarsh trust, also called ‘Adarsh’, started as a daycare facility in 1998 for a gaggle of seven differently-abled children.
+Since then, it’s come to a protracted thanks to earning its present status as a prestigious Centre of Excellence in the coaching and rehabilitation of youngsters with special needs in Kerala.
 Adarsh now caters to over 500 such children and has evolved to produce a comprehensive range of developmental solutions for such children.

 Name | Adarsh Charitable Trust |